 2017 Annual OR UU Voices for Justice Conference

 Every year Oregon UU Voices for Justice evaluates and chooses issues at our annual meeting in the fall.
 After they are chosen, we follow those issues closely and work together to create change and promote solutions.
 They become our campaign issues.
-For 2017-18 those campaigns will be
+For 2017-18, the campaigns will be

 Make a contribution to Oregon UU Voices for Justice

-We have started organizing groups focused on each of our four campaigns - deepening democracy, Human Rights, Economic Inequality, and Environmental Justice.
-At our annual meeting, we identified specific action items within each of these campaigns and people who are taking the lead on each.
+Oregon UU Voices for Justice has four campaign areas -- Deepening Democracy, Human Rights, Economic Inequality, and Environmental Justice.
+At our annual conference in October 2017, we identified specific action items within each of these campaigns and people who are taking the lead on each.

 Deepening Democracy -